 Ability to Tune out Noise

 This personality trait will serve you well, whether we are talking about the stock market, mainstream media, or even noisy kids.
 With constant distractions, and as many as 10,000 ads passing in front of us each day, how can anyone survive unless they are able to ignore the commotion?

 Even if we focus solely on the stock market, the deluge of data points and numbers is still far beyond overwhelming.
-However, the better you can get through all the mixed messages and contrarian opinions, the greater your final trading account balance.
+The better you can get through all the mixed messages and contrarian opinions, the greater your final trading account balance.
 Don't get discouraged, you will find that you get pretty good at this stuff, and pretty quickly too!

 Staying the Course

 Have you ever sold a stock, only to watch the shares climb higher?
 Similar to its close cousin "patience," staying the course should typically help you remain ahead of the pack.

 Said another way, trading more often does not usually result in greater or better trading profits.
 Quite the opposite, actually—frequency of trading is typically inverse to profits.